Last Updated on

 Making money while you are a fresh man or a few days to finish college student can help you to buy books or make resumes while keeping up with your own studies.
 We have written for you the best ways for college mates to make money on the side.
 We want to show that working while you’re a student is not had, you just need to find your way.

-Check out the next 4-ways to earn money and choose those you like the most.
+Check out And See this page the next 4-ways to earn money and choose those you like the most.

 Every university has IT support and they always look for someone who can help

 If you understand how to print or how to troubleshoot and how to re-new Internet connection, then working as IT support admin is your way to make money while renaming a college student.

 How to spread the world?
 In campus or in university you are able to use business cards, flyers or make a page on the Internet.
 Do not forget to use info job boards, they are helpful to spread the world.
 Then you are able to establish regular hours at the campus center where students are able to come for your help.
 For beginning we recommend making a flat or hourly fee.
 If you do not want to work at the university, you can start your IT career with hourly fee 15-16 $ per hour.

 Again, the price majorly depends on skills and the expertise and definitely the demand and supply ratio.
 For example, a data scientist will get more pay compared to a desktop support guy.